-Upcoming Live Webinars
+Upcoming Live Webinars:

-Thursday, January 25, 2018 at 1:00 p.m. - 2:00 p.m.
+Thursday, September 27, 2018 at 1:00 p.m. - 2:00 p.m.
 CT

 Recorded Trainings, Webinars, and "Ask the Expert" session recordings and content are copyrighted by the National Children’s Advocacy Center.
 It is unlawful to copy or distribute these materials mechanically, electronically, or otherwise without expressed written permission by the National Children’s Advocacy Center.

-Supported by Grant No. 2015-CI-FX-K003 awarded by the Office of Juvenile Justice and Delinquency Prevention, Office of Justice Programs, U.S. Department of Justice.
+Supported by Grant No. 2017-CI-FX-K001 awarded by the Office of Juvenile Justice and Delinquency Prevention, Office of Justice Programs, U.S. Department of Justice.
 Points of view or opinions in this document are those of the author and do not necessarily represent the official position or policies of the U.S. Department of Justice.